-Where multiple OREI sites have adjacent boundaries, including extensions to existing sites, due consideration must be given to the requirement for lines of orientation which allow a continuous passage for vessels and/or SAR helicopters through both sites, whilst still maintaining plans for at least two lines of orientation.

-Where there are periphery turbines with smaller spacings than in the internal array, this will affect layout decisions for any possible future adjacent sites.
-The definition of ‘adjacent’, as used in this section, will be assessed on a case-by-case basis.
+Where multiple OREI sites have adjacent boundaries less than 1nm apart, including extensions to existing sites, due consideration must be given to the requirement for lines of orientation which allow a continuous passage for vessels and/or SAR helicopters through both sites, whilst still maintaining plans for at least two lines of orientation.
+Adjacent sites, as used in this section, will be assessed on a case-by-case basis.

-Each OREI layout design will be assessed on a case-by-case basis and once agreed formal acceptance will be provided by both MCA’s Navigation Safety Branch and HM Coastguard.
+Each layout design will be assessed on a case-by-case basis and once agreed formal acceptance will be provided collectively by both MCA’s Technical Services Navigation and HM Coastguard.

 6.3 Marine Navigational Marking